-SNERX.COM/PERCENT Last Updated 2023/1/28 • Read time 22min • Discord ______________________________________________________________________________________
+SNERX.COM/PERCENT Last Updated 2024/8/14 • Read time 21min • Discord ______________________________________________________________________________________

 We symbolize Percs as '%'.
 Every unique user gets %100 upon account creation.
 As unique accounts are created, so too are Percs minted (100 units each).
 As accounts are deleted, so too are Percs sunk (100 units each).
 This means there will always be, and only be, 100 whole-units of Perc per person in the system, so every person is always worth exactly 100 percent on average.
 Because of this proportionate expansion and contraction, there is no currency-side inflation or deflation felt by the users of this currency.
+One of the interesting consequences of this is that staple goods never change prices (unless supply is artificially manipulated).

 Because everyone gets 100 whole units of this currency to start, and humans with good diets live around 100 years, this makes 1 unit of Perc approximate to 1 year of life.
 The saying that 'time is money' is literal for this experimental valuation system and this lets us treat Percs like units of time as well as a currency with %0.0001 equating to ~1 hour of time (or 52 minutes to be exact), and %0.00001 equating to 5.2 minutes.
-Percent is technically infinitely divisible, but for the sake of usability, we limited it to five digits of divisibility.
+Perc is technically infinitely divisible, but for the sake of practicality, we limited it to five digits of divisibility.
 So if a good or service is not worth %0.00001, the smallest divisible unit, that makes the good or service literally not worth five minutes of your time.
-There are lots of things that could be said about what follows from the collapsation between money and time, with obvious pop culture references like the movie In Time, but without saying anything too memetic, paying people with time also means that if you have over %200, then you own an entire second lifetime of wealth in this system.
+There are lots of things that could be said about what follows from the collapsation between money and time, with obvious pop culture references to things like the movie In Time, but paying people with time also means that if you have over %200, then you own an entire second lifetime of wealth in this system.

 To mitigate abuse of the voluntary tax mechanic, you only get one pool withdrawal option per year, but the options stack if you don't use them.
-And while we have found this singular voluntary tax is enough to fund most projected government costs and programs, if it is still not enough then a government that adopts the Perc system could implement an additional voluntary tax in the following way: anyone who uses their withdrawal option will also have all of their transactions taxed at 10% for the entire first year following their withdrawal, 9% for the second year, 8% for the third, and so on until a decade has passed and their transactions finally return to zero tax.
+While we have found this singular voluntary tax is enough to fund most projected government costs and programs, if it is still not enough then a government that adopts a Perc-like system could implement an additional voluntary tax in the following way: anyone who uses their withdrawal option will also have all of their transactions taxed at 10% for the entire first year following their withdrawal, 9% for the second year, 8% for the third, and so on until a decade has passed and their transactions finally return to zero tax.
 Again, this makes taxation fully opt-in while also highly incentivizing people to volunteer the tax since they gain access to far more money/influence/power by doing so.

 My friend Cozmic suggested a tax-exemption mechanic, whereby designating some amount of Percs in your personal pool to be directly sent to the government account, you are also exempt from paying any tax up to the designated amount.
 We liked this idea so much we have added it to the system currently being tested.